I3 vs i5 which processor is best for you

 11th Generation Versus 10th, 9th, and 8th

-There are five different generations of Intel CPUs available: an 11th generation, two 10th generations, a 9th generation, and an 8th generation.
+Five different generations of Intel CPUs are available: an 11th generation, two 10th generations, a 9th generation, and an 8th generation.
 This makes choosing an Intel CPU difficult.
 Each generation has some distinctive characteristics, and there are a lot of crossovers, which further adds to the confusion.
 There are some broad guidelines to keep in mind, though, much like with other facets of these CPUs.

 Also Read: Best Gaming Laptop Under 1.5 Lakh